If you have multiple inventions related to a main idea or product, when does it make sense to combine them into a single utility patent application?

 Since you can only claim what is described, each patent application under a 1-to-1 approach would only allow for claims on the invention described in each specification.
 So, the A patent app would allow for claims on A only, while the B patent app would allow for claims on B only.

-Consolidated Approach: Greater flexibility
+Combined Approach: Greater flexibility

-In an application describing both A and B, an applicant can pursue claims on A alone, B alone or the combination of A and B. The flexibility to claim both A and B, which is not available in the 1-to-1 approach, is a key factor favoring the consolidated approach.
+In a patent application describing both A and B, an applicant can pursue claims on A alone, B alone or the combination of A and B. The flexibility to claim both A and B, which is not available in the 1-to-1 approach, is a key factor favoring the consolidated approach.
 This may be particularly advantageous if the prior art already includes A alone and B alone, but not the combination of the two.

 Get 2 patents for the price of 1?

-Though the consolidated approach may lessen cash flow in the short term, the long term costs of both approaches eventually amount to roughly the same ballpark.
+Though the combined approach may lessen cash flow in the short term, the long term costs of both approaches eventually amount to roughly the same ballpark.
 USPTO examiners generally disfavor reviewing claims directed to more than one invention in a filing, so the result of an omnibus specification is that you will eventually have to file multiple continuing applications to pursue claims that were not pursued in the parent application (e.g., not elected in response to Restriction Requirement).